-The typical asking rate per listing is in the $10's per square foot per year.
-The Lancaster submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 19% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Lancaster submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $6 per sqft per year.
+That's a 30% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Lancaster region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Lancaster region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 33 listings have been made available, which means new listings might be leasing quickly.
+In the last 90 days, 16 listings have been made available, which means office spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 13% of the office spaces in the Lancaster are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,590 sqft.
-Most buildings in this region are approximately 1 stories.
-Most buildings in this region were built in 1988 and are Class A.
+The standard measurement for office space in this area is around 1,730 sqft.
+Most properties in this area are around 1 floors.
+Most buildings in this market were built in 1987 and are Class B.